JakeWillard/GDB.jl/src/ImmersedMirrors/guide.md

 * ForwardDiff.jl
 * RecipesBase.jl

-### Overview

-This is a module for setting up immersed boundary problems in 2D using three basic structs: Mirror, Grid, and GhostData.

-A Mirror struct is used to represent a polygonal boundary for multiple-connected domains.
-As the name suggests, this boundary will be treated as a kind of mirror surface, so that points can be reflected across the boundary.
-The reflection operations are key to how we handle immersed boundary conditions.

-A Grid struct represents the points used to discretize the space.
-Grid-points are arranged on a square lattice, but the overall arrangement is in general non-rectangular.
-Rather, the grid-points are chosen not to cover much more than the region enclosed by the boundaries, with a variable excess of exterior "ghost-points" which are needed to properly enforce boundary conditions.

-A GhostData struct contains the output of an important preprocessing step in our approach to immersed boundary problems.
-It is with this struct that the values of quantities on ghost-points can be extrapolated from interior values in accordance with symmetric or anti-symmetric conditions.
-This functionality is all that is needed to enforce Neumann-like and Dirichlet-like boundary conditions.

-### Mirror
+### Mirrors

-#### Constructor
+#### Define a Mirror

-A Mirror struct is initialized with a single input having type Vector{Matrix}.
-Each element of the vector is a 2xN matrix, N being some number, representing a closed chain of points (the first vertex of each chain is not double-counted).
-As the name suggests, these chains are meant to represent mirror surfaces in the plane: oriented curves that points in space can be reflected about.
-The following code creates a mirror out of 2 different circles approximated by 10-sided regular polygons:
+All you need for this is to represent the boundary of the domain as a collection of polygons.
+Each polygon should be represented by a list of vertices, and the order in which they are listed determines what regions get excluded from the domain: counter-clockwise results in the exterior being excluded from the domain, and clockwise results in the interior being excluded.
+This allows for the possibility of multiply-connected domains.

+Call the constructor with Mirror(chains::Vector{Matrix{Float64}}).
+The input variable chains is a list of matrices, each matrix having size 2xN for some N, where N is the number of vertices for the particular chain.
+Here is an example:

     thetas = LinRange(0, 2*pi, 11)[1:10]
     chain1 = zeros(2, 10)
     chain2 = zeros(2, 10)
     for i=1:10
-        chain1[:,i] = [cos(thetas[i]) - 1, sin(thetas[i])]
-        chain2[:,i] = [cos(thetas[i]) + 1, sin(thetas[i])]
-    end

-    M = Mirror([chain1, chain2])

-The orientation of the chains will be important, so note how the vertices are listed in counter-clockwise order for both circles.
-Since all chains are closed loops, the orientation determines which side of the chain is considered "inside" or "outside".
-For vertices listed in counter-clockwise order, points enclosed by the loop are "inside" points.
-If we reverse the order, that will also reverse the orientation, so the points enclosed by the loop will be "outside" points.
-We choose the orientation based on whether we want the chain the represent an outer boundary of a domain, or the boundary of a "hole" in the domain.
-For example, we can define a Mirror corresponding with an annalus:

-    thetas = LinRange(0, 2*pi, 11)[1:10]
-    chain1 = zeros(2, 10)
-    chain2 = zeros(2, 10)
-    for i=1:10
       chain1[:,i] = 2*[cos(thetas[i]), sin(thetas[i])]
       chain2[:,i] = [cos(thetas[i]), -sin(thetas[i])]
     end

     M = Mirror([chain1, chain2])

-#### Usage
+This code creates a Mirror struct for a domain approximating an annalus with inner radius 1 and outer radius 2.

+#### Distances and mirror images

-distance_to_mirror(x, y, M::Mirror) returns a tuple (dist, k) where dist is the shortest distance from the point (x,y) to the mirror struct M, and k is the index corresponding to the nearest vertex.
-All of the vertices of all of the chains are listed together in the attribute "verts", so this nearest vertex can be referenced with M.verts[:,k].
-The returned value dist is a signed distance, and it returns positive for interior points and negative for exterior points.
+You can compute a signed distance to the boundary using distance_to_mirror(x,y,M::Mirror), which returns a tuple (dist, k) where dist is the signed distance from the point (x,y) to the boundary represented by the Mirror struct M, and k is an index for the nearest vertex, which you can subsequently reference via M.verts[:,k].
+The distance is signed because it is positive or negative depending on the orientation of the polygon.
+The distance is negative for points excluded from the domain, and it is positive for points included in the domain.

-mirror_image(x, y, M::Mirror) maps exterior points (x,y) to interior points with respect to a Mirror struct M, in a way corresponding to a reflection across the nearest chain.
-The function acts as an identity operation for interior points, i.e. (x,y) = mirror_image(x, y, M) if distance_to_mirror(x, y, M)[1] > 0.
+As the name suggests, a Mirror struct is meant to represent the boundary as a reflecting surface.
+To reflect a point (x,y) across the boundary, use mirror_image(x,y,M::Mirror).
+However, a Mirror in this case is only reflecting for points excluded from the domain, since we use this to reflect ghost-points.
+For included points the function acts as an identity, i.e. (x,y) = mirror_image(x, y, M) if distance_to_mirror(x, y, M)[1] > 0.

 ### Grids

-#### Constructor
+#### Defining a Grid

-A Grid struct is initialized with three pieces of info: (1) a Mirror struct to define the boundary for our problem, (2) a parameter determining the number of ghost-points, (3) a bounding box that contains the domain, and (4) a parameter determining the resolution of the grid.
-The function signature is therefore Grid(M, h, r0, r1, p), where the input variables are:
+The Grid struct contains information associated with a non-rectangular grid with a square lattice that covers the domain defined by a Mirror struct.
+It is non-rectangular in general, since the grid-points will be arranged in a way to cover not much more than the points included in the domain.
+The grid will include ghost-points outside the domain within some given distance, so that the boundary is immersed in the grid and has some number of points surrounding it.

+Use the constructor Grid(M::Mirror, h::Float64, r0::Vector{Float64}, r1::Vector{Float64}, p::Int64).
+The meanings of the inputs are:
-* M -- a Mirror struct
+* M is the mirror struct that defines the domain.
-* h -- thickness of the ghost region.
-(A ghost point satisfies -h < distance_to_mirror(x,y,M) < 0)
+* h is the thickness of the ghost region.
-* r0 -- vector for the bottom left corner of the bounding box.
+* r0 is the bottom-left position of the bounding box.
-* r1 -- vector for the top right corner of the bounding box.
+* r1 is the top-right position of the bounding box.
+* p determines the resolution: # of grid-points ~ 2^(2p).

-* p -- N=2^p, where N is the number of grid-points along the shortest side of the bounding box.
-For example, if (r1 - r0)[1] < (r1 - r0)[2], then Nx = 2^p.
-If (r1 - r0)[1] > (r1 - r0)[2], then Ny = 2^p.
+r0 and r1 determine a bounding box that begins the arrangement of the grid-points.
+The arrangement starts off as a rectangular grid with dimension Nx x Ny where r0 and r1 are the bottom-left and top-right corners respectively. p determines the resolution by setting the number of grid-points along the shortest dimension: if (r1 - r0)[2] > (r1 - r0)[1], then Nx = 2^p, but if (r1 - r0)[2] < (r1 - r0)[1], then Ny = 2^p.
+The lattice is square, so this calculation determines the spacing between grid-points dr. The number of grid-points in the other direction is then fixed to be whatever fills the bounding box.

+The following code creates a grid to cover a domain defined by a Mirror struct M:

+    r0 = [-1.0, -2.0]
+    r1 = [1.0, 2.0]
+    h = 0.1
+    grd = Grid(M::Mirror, h, r0, r1, 8)

+The bounding box for this region is a 2 x 4 rectangle, so Nx will be 2^8, the spacing will be dr=2/Nx, and Ny will be div(4, dr).
+To see what the actual grid-points are, you can reference them with grd.points, which is a 2xNk matrix where Nk is the number of grid-points (always less than or equal to Nx*Ny).
+Nk can be referenced as well with grd.Nk.

-#### The points attribute and function_to_grid
+#### Representing and plotting functions

-Grids have an attribute called "points", which is of size 2 x Nk, which Nk is the number of grid-points.
-Each column of points is a position (x,y) inside the domain.
-We can use Grids to evaluate a function at each of these points and store those variables in a vector.
-We do this with function_to_grid:
+Functions of (x,y) have a representation on the grid as vectors of length Nk.
+You can easily compute such vectors:

+    f(x,y) = sin(x)*sin(y)
+    f_as_vector = function_to_grid(f, grd::Grid)

+    @assert all(f_as_vector .== [f(grd.points[:,k]...) for k=1:grd.Nk])

+This code created a vector representing the function sin(x)sin(y).
+The last part of the code shows what function_to_grid does: it is nothing more than the calculation [f(grd.points[:,k]) for k=1:grd.Nk].

+This module includes a plotting recipe for vectors representing functions, which will make Plots-compatible function interpret the vector as 2D data:

     f_as_vector = function_to_grid(grd::Grid) do x,y
         sin(x)*sin(y)
     end

-    f_as_vector_alt = []
-    for k=1:grd.Nk
-        x, y = grd.points[:,k]
-        f_as_vector = [f_as_vector_alt; sin(x)*sin(y)]
-    end

-    @assert all(f_as_vector .== f_as_vector_alt)

-The above code demonstrates the usage of function_to_grid, while also showing what that function does by constructing the output vector with an explicit loop over grd.points.

-#### The projection matrix

-It is convenient to think of vectors like f_as_vector defined above as living in a vector space associated with the list of points grd.points.
-So from here on, I will talk about a "grid space" as being that kind of vector space.
-Remember that the Grid constructor used input data corresponding to a rectangular grid, with corners at r0 and r1, which has some dimension Nx x Ny.
-In general, this ends up being translated into a larger rectangular grid, with dimension _Nx x _Ny where _Nx = Nx + 2Nbuffer and _Ny = Ny + 2Nbuffer, Nbuffer is an optional keyword argument with default value 100.
-This larger rectangle also has different corners offset by Nbuffer*grd.dr.
-This rectangular grid also has a vector space, and it is convenient to be able to define certain things on the rectangular space and then project them onto the non-rectangular space.
-The Proj attribute is a sparse matrix that does exactly this.
-The following should make it clear:

-    fvec_non_rec = function_to_grid(grd::Grid) do x,y
-        sin(x)*sin(y)
-    end

-    fvec_rec = Float64[]
-    for j=1:grd._Ny
-        for i=1:grd._Nx
-            x = grd.r0[1] + grd.dr*(i-1)
-            y = grd.r0[2] + grd.dr*(j-1)
-            fvec_rec = [fvec_rec; sin(x)*sin(y)]
-        end
-    end

-    @assert all(fvec_non_rec .== grd.Proj * fvec_rec)

-Here, rectangular and non-rectangular version of the function sin(x)sin(y) are calculated, and it is asserted that the non-rectangular version can be obtained from the rectangular version by applying the matrix transformation grd.Proj.
+    using Plots
+    heatmap(f_as_vector, grd::Grid)
+    contour(f_as_vector, grd::Grid)

+I repeated the calculation of f_as_vector here to illustrate the do-block syntax.

-#### Mapping linear operators
+#### Representing linear operators

-It is often convenient to define linear operators on the rectangular space and then "translate" that matrix onto the non-rectangular space.
-This can only be done exactly if the transformation is invertible, and Proj is not generally invertible.
-However, there is an appropriate pseudoinverse in this case, which is Proj^T. This can be seen as a mapping from the non-rectangular space to the rectangular space assuming that everything is zero at points not contained in grd.points.
-This is an acceptable assumption to make, provided that the "ghost region" is sufficiently thick.
-In other words, h/grd.dr must not be too small, where h is the input variable controlling the thickness of the ghost region.
-If h and the grid resolution are chosen carefully, linear operators defined on the rectangular grid can be mapped onto the non-rectangular grid via Proj M Proj^T, and the resulting matrix will be a faithful representation of the matrix M everywhere inside the domain of interest.

-operator_to_grid is a function that will automatically project a matrix M defined on the rectangular space onto the non-rectangular space using Proj M Proj^T. This is done by defining M within a do-block:
+Linear operators that act on functions of (x,y) also have a representation of the grid as matrices.
+Computing matrices like this might be tricky to do since the grid is non-rectangular in general.
+For things like finite difference approximations, it would be much easier if the grid were rectangular at least.
+The Grid struct offers a convenient way to compute matrix representations for the grid provided that you know how to compute them on a non-rectangular grid:

     Diff_x = operator_to_grid(grd::Grid) do
         Dx = spdiagm(1 => ones(grd._Nx-1))